Skip to main content

 1 mentions Positive Neutral Negative

-The game is well-optimized, delivering smooth performance with minimal bugs that are minor and do not impact gameplay.
+The game is well-optimized, delivering smooth performance with minimal, non-disruptive bugs.

 • humor